It’s been discussed endlessly by governments, both Democrat and Republican, for the last few years, but the TikTok ban is real, and just weeks away.

 Of course, if TikTok does sell before this date, then the ban is off, and it can continue its business in the US.

-Then there’s the potential that Trump, who begins his second term in January 2025 after his recent election win, could well save the Chinese social media app from annihilation in the US.
+There is the possibility that Trump, who begins his second term in January 2025 after his recent election win, could well save the Chinese social media app from annihilation in the US.

 Why is TikTok Getting Banned in the US?